 Now for the Children’s Spiral Walk

-For children I suggest they walk the open circle in waking life.
-This can be done with a few inches of snow or marking the circle with chalk or washable spray paint on a driveway or sidewalk.
+For children I suggest they walk a single open circle in waking life.
+This can be done by tamping down a few inches of snow or marking the circle with chalk or washable spray paint on a driveway or sidewalk.
 Create an entrance/exit in the circle by overlapping the end about a foot above the beginning.
-Instruct the children to walk the circle individually, each reaching out their hands and imagine beautiful light beaming from them, spreading over the world.
+Instruct the children to walk the circle individually, each reaching out their hands and imagining the light of love beaming over the world.
 As each child leaves through the open end, have them join the others, as they hum Silent Night.
-No snow?
-Make the open circle with chalk on a driveway.
-Or use a non-toxic spray paint that washes off in the rain.
 A hot drink and treat are the perfect ending for this activity.

 Children are very creative, so expect to see variations of this.
 It’s all perfect in the end.

 If you have ideas for Advent/Christmas activities, share them, please.
-You can reach me by e-mailing to email@example.com or http://firstname.lastname@example.org.
+You can reach me by e-mailing to http://firstname.lastname@example.org.

-Meditate to Enya’s CD called And Winter Came, released in 2008
+Meditate to Enya’s CD And Winter Came, a Classic Released in 2008

 This CD is not a collection of traditional carols.
 It’s Enya at her best, especially its musical story about the flight of angels on Christmas Eve.
 All required of us is to sit back, close our eyes and allow ourselves to be transported by the music.
 A wonderful way to hear and sense a bit of what the angels sing on Christmas Eve.